Flat Plate Deflection & Stress Calculator

 σmax= (3 P / 2π t²) (1 + ν) ln(r / e′)

-For a rectangular plate with short span b, the deflection uses a coefficient k₁ and the centre stress uses a logarithmic term plus a coefficient (k₂ for simply supported, k₃ for clamped), with both coefficients interpolated by aspect ratio:
+For a rectangular plate with short span b, the deflection uses a tabulated coefficient k₁ and the centre stress uses a logarithmic term plus a coefficient (k₂ for simply supported, k₃ for clamped), with both coefficients interpolated by aspect ratio:

 ymax = k₁ P b² / (E t³)